Enterprise Products Partners (NYSE:EPD) Shares Up 0.2%

-A number of brokerages recently weighed in on EPD.
-Morgan Stanley dropped their price target on Enterprise Products Partners from $35.00 to $34.00 and set an “equal weight” rating on the stock in a research note on Monday, June 10th.
-Truist Financial boosted their price target on shares of Enterprise Products Partners from $35.00 to $37.00 and gave the company a “buy” rating in a report on Wednesday, July 31st.
-Finally, StockNews.com lowered shares of Enterprise Products Partners from a “strong-buy” rating to a “buy” rating in a research note on Monday, August 12th.
-Two investment analysts have rated the stock with a hold rating, eleven have issued a buy rating and one has given a strong buy rating to the company.
-Based on data from MarketBeat.com, the company currently has an average rating of “Moderate Buy” and a consensus price target of $33.08.
+A number of brokerages have issued reports on EPD.
+Truist Financial increased their price target on Enterprise Products Partners from $35.00 to $37.00 and gave the company a “buy” rating in a research note on Wednesday, July 31st.
+Morgan Stanley dropped their target price on shares of Enterprise Products Partners from $35.00 to $34.00 and set an “equal weight” rating on the stock in a research report on Monday, June 10th.
+Finally, StockNews.com downgraded shares of Enterprise Products Partners from a “strong-buy” rating to a “buy” rating in a research report on Monday, August 12th.
+Two equities research analysts have rated the stock with a hold rating, eleven have given a buy rating and one has given a strong buy rating to the company’s stock.
+According to data from MarketBeat.com, the company currently has an average rating of “Moderate Buy” and an average target price of $33.08.

-Enterprise Products Partners (NYSE:EPD – Get Free Report) last posted its quarterly earnings results on Tuesday, July 30th.
-The oil and gas producer reported $0.64 earnings per share for the quarter, missing analysts’ consensus estimates of $0.66 by ($0.02).
-The firm had revenue of $13.48 billion for the quarter, compared to analysts’ expectations of $14.23 billion.
-Enterprise Products Partners had a return on equity of 20.13% and a net margin of 10.48%.
-The firm’s revenue for the quarter was up 26.6% on a year-over-year basis.
-During the same period last year, the business earned $0.57 earnings per share.
-On average, sell-side analysts anticipate that Enterprise Products Partners L.P. will post 2.72 earnings per share for the current fiscal year.
+Enterprise Products Partners (NYSE:EPD – Get Free Report) last released its earnings results on Tuesday, July 30th.
+The oil and gas producer reported $0.64 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $0.66 by ($0.02).
+Enterprise Products Partners had a net margin of 10.48% and a return on equity of 20.13%.
+The business had revenue of $13.48 billion for the quarter, compared to analyst estimates of $14.23 billion.
+During the same quarter in the previous year, the company posted $0.57 earnings per share.
+The business’s revenue for the quarter was up 26.6% on a year-over-year basis.
+As a group, analysts expect that Enterprise Products Partners L.P. will post 2.72 EPS for the current year.

 Enterprise Products Partners Increases Dividend

-The firm also recently announced a quarterly dividend, which was paid on Wednesday, August 14th.
-Shareholders of record on Wednesday, July 31st were given a $0.525 dividend.
-This represents a $2.10 annualized dividend and a yield of 7.12%.
-This is an increase from Enterprise Products Partners’s previous quarterly dividend of $0.52.
-The ex-dividend date was Wednesday, July 31st.
-Enterprise Products Partners’s payout ratio is currently 82.35%.
+The business also recently announced a quarterly dividend, which was paid on Wednesday, August 14th.
+Shareholders of record on Wednesday, July 31st were issued a dividend of $0.525 per share.
+The ex-dividend date of this dividend was Wednesday, July 31st.
+This represents a $2.10 dividend on an annualized basis and a yield of 7.13%.
+This is a boost from Enterprise Products Partners’s previous quarterly dividend of $0.52.
+Enterprise Products Partners’s dividend payout ratio (DPR) is 82.35%.

-A number of hedge funds and other institutional investors have recently modified their holdings of EPD.
-Cadence Bank raised its holdings in Enterprise Products Partners by 0.7% during the first quarter.
-Cadence Bank now owns 52,428 shares of the oil and gas producer’s stock valued at $1,530,000 after buying an additional 365 shares in the last quarter.
-McAdam LLC lifted its holdings in Enterprise Products Partners by 1.3% in the 2nd quarter.
-McAdam LLC now owns 28,670 shares of the oil and gas producer’s stock worth $831,000 after purchasing an additional 372 shares during the last quarter.
-Advisor OS LLC boosted its position in Enterprise Products Partners by 1.3% during the second quarter.
-Advisor OS LLC now owns 29,485 shares of the oil and gas producer’s stock worth $854,000 after purchasing an additional 379 shares during the period.
-Ellsworth Advisors LLC grew its holdings in Enterprise Products Partners by 1.8% during the second quarter.
-Ellsworth Advisors LLC now owns 21,959 shares of the oil and gas producer’s stock valued at $636,000 after purchasing an additional 383 shares during the last quarter.
-Finally, Stokes Family Office LLC raised its position in shares of Enterprise Products Partners by 2.5% in the second quarter.
-Stokes Family Office LLC now owns 16,139 shares of the oil and gas producer’s stock valued at $468,000 after purchasing an additional 399 shares during the period.
+Several large investors have recently bought and sold shares of EPD.
+Cadence Bank boosted its position in shares of Enterprise Products Partners by 0.7% during the first quarter.
+Cadence Bank now owns 52,428 shares of the oil and gas producer’s stock worth $1,530,000 after buying an additional 365 shares during the period.
+McAdam LLC lifted its stake in Enterprise Products Partners by 1.3% in the second quarter.
+McAdam LLC now owns 28,670 shares of the oil and gas producer’s stock valued at $831,000 after acquiring an additional 372 shares during the last quarter.
+Advisor OS LLC increased its position in Enterprise Products Partners by 1.3% during the second quarter.
+Advisor OS LLC now owns 29,485 shares of the oil and gas producer’s stock worth $854,000 after buying an additional 379 shares during the last quarter.
+Ellsworth Advisors LLC raised its stake in Enterprise Products Partners by 1.8% in the second quarter.
+Ellsworth Advisors LLC now owns 21,959 shares of the oil and gas producer’s stock valued at $636,000 after buying an additional 383 shares during the period.
+Finally, Stokes Family Office LLC lifted its position in shares of Enterprise Products Partners by 2.5% in the second quarter.
+Stokes Family Office LLC now owns 16,139 shares of the oil and gas producer’s stock valued at $468,000 after buying an additional 399 shares during the last quarter.
 Institutional investors own 26.07% of the company’s stock.

 About Enterprise Products Partners